hackclub/hackclub/workshops/beat_maker/README.md

 ## Inspiration

-To finish off, I'd like to leave you with some amazing customized Drum Pad Machines/Beat Makers by programmers out their.
+To finish off, here are some amazing, more customized drum pad machines/beatmakers made by other developers:

-- Solo Learn Code Playfround by Andrew Siachos (https://code.sololearn.com/WfYyBdZwc6qn/#html)
+- A code playground on Solo Learn by Andrew Siachos (https://code.sololearn.com/WfYyBdZwc6qn/#html)
 - Music Pad Controller with Keyboard (https://endertech.com/blog/music-pad-javascript-html-css)
-- My favorite one is Make Music with JavaScript by Dev Ed on Youtube(https://www.youtube.com/watch?v=8T4SCksjrQ4).
+- My favorite one is by Dev Ed, Make Music with JavaScript by on Youtube(https://www.youtube.com/watch?v=8T4SCksjrQ4).

-We are finally done with our project and you can go own ahead and customize it and add more things to it hope you had fun creating this with me.
-I truly hope you enjoyed this workshop, happy hacking!
+We are done with our workshop and you can go ahead, customize it, and add more things to it.
+Hope you enjoyed this workshop, happy hacking!